For homework over half term, please learn your lines for the play.

 Login to TTRockstars here and see how well you can do

-Please read every day for at least 20 mins.
+Please read every day for 20 mins.

 Record your reading in your Planner and show your teacher on Wednesday.